Compact Direct Drive Rotation Mount

 PID Basics

 Through proper setting of the controls in a PID circuit, relatively quick response with minimal overshoot (passing the set point value) and ringing (oscillation about the set point value) can be achieved.
 Let’s take as an example a temperature servo, such as that for temperature stabilization of a laser diode.
-The PID circuit will ultimately servo the current to a Thermo Electric Cooler (TEC) (often times through control of the gate voltage on an FET).
+The PID circuit will ultimately servo the current to a Thermoelectric Cooler (TEC) (often times through control of the gate voltage on an FET).
 Under this example, the current is referred to as the Manipulated Variable (MV).
 A thermistor is used to monitor the temperature of the laser diode, and the voltage over the thermistor is used as the Process Variable (PV).
 The Set Point (SP) voltage is set to correspond to the desired temperature.
-The error signal, e(t), is then just the difference between the SP and PV.
+The error signal, e(t), is then the difference between the SP and PV.
 A PID controller will generate the error signal and then change the MV to reach the desired result.
-If, for instance, e(t) states that the laser diode is too hot, the circuit will allow more current to flow through the TEC (proportional control).
+For example, if e(t) states that the laser diode is too hot, the circuit will allow more current to flow through the TEC (proportional control).
 Since proportional control is proportional to e(t), it may not cool the laser diode quickly enough.
-In that event, the circuit will further increase the amount of current through the TEC (integral control) by looking at the previous errors and adjusting the output in order to reach the desired value.
-As the SP is reached [e(t) approaches zero], the circuit will decrease the current through the TEC in anticipation of reaching the SP (derivative control).
+In that event, the circuit will further increase the amount of current through the TEC (integral control) by looking at the previous errors and adjusting the output to reach the desired value.
+As the SP is reached (e(t) approaches zero), the circuit will decrease the current through the TEC in anticipation of reaching the SP (derivative control).

 Please note that a PID circuit will not guarantee optimal control.
 Improper setting of the PID controls can cause the circuit to oscillate significantly and lead to instability in control.
 It is up to the user to properly adjust the PID gains to ensure proper performance.